Life and a death sentence in rebel-held Damascus

 At first they were peaceful.

-Things began to snowball from there, and as rebels acquired more light arms, Hind's entire neighborhood seemed to become militarized.
+Things began to snowball from there, and as rebels acquired more light arms, Hind's entire neighbourhood seemed to become militarized.
 Soon, it was impossible for government troops to enter without risking major casualties.

 "And as time went on, the rebels became more and more Islamicised, their beards grew longer and longer," said Hind, herself an observant Muslim who has always worn a headscarf.